Nuclear Surface Warfare Officer transitioning into cybersecurity

 Detection pipeline

-Sysmon telemetry flows into Wazuh and custom rules are validated against realistic test activity for triage and tuning.
+Sysmon telemetry flows into Wazuh and custom rules are validated against controlled adversary activity using Atomic Red Team.

 Technical focus